 The purpose of this study was first to determine whether a link existed between death from lung cancer and influenza and then to apply any significant findings to increase patient and provider awareness of the danger of influenza infection for patients with lung cancer.

-We collaboratively compared monthly mortality rates for all patients at risk, as well as newly diagnosed patients with non-small cell lung cancer (NSCLC) diagnosed between 2009 and 2015 during the high and low flu months using data from the Surveillance, Epidemiology, and End Results (SEER) Program and the Center for Disease Control and Prevention (CDC).
+The study was conducted using 195,038 patients with non-small cell lung cancer (NSCLC) located across 13 states using data obtained from the Surveillance, Epidemiology, and End Results (SEER) Program and the Centers for Disease Control and Prevention (CDC).

 The research team compared monthly mortality rates during the high and low flu months between 2009 and 2015 for all at-risk patients in the study, as well as newly diagnosed patients.
 Influenza severity level was defined based on the percentage of outpatient visits to healthcare providers for influenza-like illness and matching CDC flu activity levels with SEER data by state and month.

 The data was then analyzed using high-dimensional visualization coupled with AI routines so researchers could fully understand and explore the complex relationships within the data.